abhasingh12/My-PythonProjects/README.md

-# My-PythonProjects
+# My Python Projects - 100 Days of Python

-## Etch-a-Sketch Game Overview
+## Etch-a-Sketch Game

 Welcome to the Etch-a-Sketch game, a nostalgic trip back to one of my favorite childhood toys, now brought to life through code!
 In this project, we'll be using Python's Turtle graphics library to create a digital version of the classic drawing toy.

 ### Features:

-1. **Drawing with Turtle**: Use the arrow keys to move the turtle forwards and backwards, and rotate it clockwise and anticlockwise to draw lines or shapes.
+- **Drawing with Turtle**: Use the arrow keys to move the turtle forwards and backwards, and rotate it clockwise and anticlockwise to draw lines or shapes.
-2. **Creating Art**: Let your creativity flow as you use the turtle to draw anything you can imagine, from simple lines to intricate patterns.
+- **Creating Art**: Let your creativity flow as you use the turtle to draw anything you can imagine, from simple lines to intricate patterns.

 ### How to Play: